Project details

 Australia's rapid shift toward renewable energy has placed rooftop solar photovoltaic (PV) systems at the centre of the clean energy transition.

-Yet for commercial and industrial operators, the full potential of these systems is frequently undermined by faults, degradation, and grid disturbances that existing monitoring tools are too coarse to detect or diagnose with precision.
+Yet for commercial and industrial operators, the full potential of these systems is frequently undermined by faults, degradation, and grid disturbances that in-built monitoring tools are too coarse to detect or diagnose with precision.

 Without granular, actionable insights, operators face reactive maintenance cycles, unnecessary downtime, and reduced energy yield, ultimately weakening confidence in solar investment.